danstalcup/skillustrator/README.md

 ## Specs

 - Database
-    - Local: SQL Server localdb, Production: Azure SQL
+    - Local: PostgreSQL, Production: Azure SQL
+    - DB Management: [PgAdmin](https://www.pgadmin.org/).
+When Postgres container is up and running you can connect with PgAdmin to localhost:5432.
+Alternatively, you can bash to the postgres container and use [psql](https://www.postgresql.org/docs/9.2/static/app-psql.html).
 - API:
     - ASP.NET Core Web API in a Docker container
     - Data layer: EF Core 1.0, repository pattern